Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Wreck of The Evangeline.md

 #### Loot
 ##### Captains Cabin
-Most everything in the captains cabin has escaped trough a hole in the ship, luckily the desk was too large to fit through the hole.
+The captain's cabin is partially intact, but most of its contents have been lost to the sea through a gaping hole in the side of the ship.
+The desk, too large to fit through the hole, remains, albeit heavily damaged.
 Desk contents
 - Top drawer
 	- A keyring with several keys (lower drawer, [[Siaku Dolrino]]'s manacles)